Fine Arts - Art

 MSWord—print—save as pdf

-For those passionate about art making, our MFA offers the ideal opportunity to develop your studio practice to the advanced level expected of practicing artists by critics, curators, museums, and galleries.
-You have two years to focus on self-directed studio work, informed by courses in professional practice, critical theory, three academic courses that you have selected from all over the UC campus, and a written thesis that addresses the context for your own artwork.
+Our MFA offers the ideal opportunity to develop your studio practice to the advanced level expected of practicing artists by critics, curators, museums, and galleries.
+You have two years to focus on self-directed studio work, informed by courses in critical theory, and research methods, and bolstered by academic courses that you can select from across the University.
+The program culminates in a written thesis that contextualizes and provides a theoretical framework for situating your practice within contemporary art.
 This accumulating experience over two years of intensively making, writing, and discussing contemporary art adds depth and confidence to your identity as a practicing artist.
-The course gives you the capabilities to determine the professional direction of your later pursuit of studio work more effectively, art writing, college teaching, or gallery curating.

 The MFA is crucial for developing the kind of complex and mature studio practice likely to lead to successful gallery and museum exhibitions.
 It is also a way for you to build lifelong professional relationships with your fellow MFA students that will generate future opportunities.
 Many of our MFA alumni are successful exhibiting artists in the region as well as showing their work nationally and internationally.

 Each 1st year MFA student will have 2 faculty mentors and one 2nd year graduate student.
-These mentors will help you successfully make the most of the of the program’s assets and to use the resources of the whole campus.
+These mentors will help you make the most of the program’s assets and use the resources of the whole campus.

 mark.harris@uc.edu